FirelyTeam/firely-docs/vonk/deployment/identityprovider.rst

 Set up an Identity Provider
 ===========================

-About Identity Providers and Vonk
+About Identity Providers and Firely Server
 ---------------------------------

 In order to use :ref:`feature_accesscontrol` you need an Identity Provider that can provide OAuth2 JWT Tokens with claims that conform to `SMART on FHIR`_.
 In a production scenario, you typically already have such a provider.
 It could be the EHR system, the Active Directory, or a provider set up specifically for let's say a Patient Portal.
 It is also very well possible that the provider handing the correct claims uses a federated OAuth2 provider to do the authentication.